TheLAWNoob/VertCoinUI/README.md

 # VertCoinUI

+Open sample.html to see the interface without wallet info.

+To have it fully working, download Electron.
-Open vtc.bat to strat VertCoin Daemon, required for the functionalities of the Web Wallet interface.
+Open vtc.bat to start VertCoin Daemon, required for the functionalities of the Web Wallet interface.

-Open index.html to access the Web Wallet.
+Then open up electron and drag main.js into it.